• Skip to main content

 Our white chocolate Christmas crack recipe is perfect for the Christmas season.
 It's the best holiday treat that will definitely be a crowd pleaser.

 This simple dessert can be made in minutes and is always a show stopper.
-Our Christmas crack chex mix is another great white chocolate covered dessert.
+My Christmas crack chex mix or Easter Bark are more great white chocolate covered dessert.
+Both are perfect for our holiday cookie boxes.

 White chocolate Christmas crack on a marble tray